Original Album Sales – Comments

 2001 Aaliyah – 5,100,000

 Obviously passing away at only 22 doesn’t allow one to have an extensive discography.
-Releasing 3 albums within’ that time frame, Aaliyah has been growing all along.
+Releasing 3 albums within that time frame, Aaliyah was growing.

-Her first two records failed to break non-Urban audience in the US and were thus logically not promoted at a Worldwide scale, except on markets cherishing R&B like the Netherlands and Japan.
+Her first two records failed to break the non-Urban audience in the US.
+Thus, logically, they were not promoted on a Worldwide scale, except in markets cherishing R&B like the Netherlands and Japan.

-In-between, being also a successful actress, she was busy participating in as many as 9 Soundtracks, most notably 2000 album Romeo Must Die.
-From it, she extracted the global hit Try Again, rising her profile a lot with positive results very visible in her self-titled third album that came one year later.
+In-between, being also a successful actress, she was busy participating in as many as 9 Soundtracks.
+Most notably 2000 album Romeo Must Die.
+From it, she extracted the global hit Try Again.
+This raised her profile a lot with positive results very visible in her self-titled third album that released one year later.

 All in all, those three albums sold 12,2 million units.
 Definitely a decent total, nevertheless it is nothing record breaking, especially during an era of heavy album sales.
-It must be said that last two albums are out of print for a decade already due to label issues, which clearly doesn’t help.
+It must be said that her last two albums have been out of print for a decade now due to label issues, which clearly doesn’t help.
 In any case, as iconic as she may be, Aaliyah never managed to be an A-League star.
-Album sales is only one format though and we are going to check her physical singles right now.
+Album sales are only one format though, and we are going to check her physical singles right now.